 Characteristics of a Chihuahua

-To be able to get begin some training techniques for Chihuahuas, it is essential to know the characteristics of this breed's temperament.
-Thus, a Chihuahua is characterized by having a dominant and possessive character, so it is not in his nature to be submissive.
+To begin training our Chihuahua, it is essential to know the characteristics of this breed's temperament.
+Chihuahuas are characterized by having a dominant and possessive character, so it is not in their nature to be submissive.
 Chihuahuas are also known to be born leaders.
-They are: capricious, energetic, intelligent and very active, always willing to play with their owners and other dogs of their own breed.
+They are capricious, energetic, intelligent and very active, always willing to play with their owners and other dogs of their own breed.

 Knowing this, what attitude should we take on to properly educate our chihuahua?

 - We must show a somewhat authoritarian attitude, without being aggressive but always remaining firm.
-If we decide that we do not want our little companion to get up on the couch, we must keep strong in that decision and not let them.
-Remember: the leader of the pack must be you.
+If we decide that we do not want our little companion to get up on the couch, we must keep strong in that decision and not allow any exceptions to the rule.

 - Authority must always be accompanied by security.
-Even if you remain firm in your decision, if your Chihuahua perceives that you are insecure, it will continue to believe it is still the leader.
+Even if you remain firm in your decision, if your Chihuahua perceives that you are insecure, they will continue to believe that they are the leader.

 Having authority is not synonymous with being aggressive.
-This means that you should never: shout at your dog, hit him/her or educate them through negative conditioning.
+This means that you should never shout at your dog, hit them or educate them through negative conditioning.
 This aggressive punishment will only result in a scared Chihuahua, that will react defensively and aggressively.
-Small and toy dogs are highly sensitive to this type of behavior and can quickly become distrustful, pairing people to negative association.
+Small and toy dogs are highly sensitive to this type of behavior and can quickly become distrustful, associating certain people to something negative.

 Socializing a Chihuahua

-Now that we know how we should address the education of a Chihuahua, how do we begin?
-Without a doubt, one of the most important aspects of the training of any dog, is socialization.
+Now that we know how we should address the education of a Chihuahua, where should we begin?
+Without a doubt, one of the most important aspects of training any dog, is socialization.
 Although all breeds require correct training on how to maintain relationships with other dogs, people and environment, there are some dogs who are more predisposed to this than others.
 These dogs therefore require more attention when it comes to this type of training.

-As we discussed in the previous section, Chihuahuas are dogs that prefer to interact with dogs of the same breed and, therefore, if they are not socialized correctly, they can become aggressive with other dogs.
+As we discussed in the previous section, Chihuahuas are dogs that prefer to interact with dogs of the same breed.
+Therefore, if they are not socialized correctly they can become aggressive against other dogs.
 To prevent this from happening, the socialization process of a Chihuahua needs to begin from a very young age.

 Dogs are more receptive during their puppy stage.
-This is the stage when they begin to create their personalities and adopt a series of behaviors which we must help guide.
-If we want to obtain a happy, healthy and, above all, balanced dog: we need to train our dog from a young age.
+This is the stage when they begin to develop their personalities and adopt a series of behaviors which we must help guide through positive reinforcement.
+If we want to obtain a happy, healthy and balanced dog, we need to train our dog from a young age.
 To socialize a Chihuahua correctly, one must take the following factors into consideration:

 - Don't let your Chihuahua's size fool you.
-Although they are consider one of the smallest dog breeds in the world, Chihuahuas are perfectly capable of interacting with larger dogs.
-Denying them relationships with bigger dogs, will only cause a Chihuahua to adopt an aggressive stance if they were to come across an unfamiliar larger breed.
+Although they are the smallest dog breed in the world, Chihuahuas are perfectly capable of interacting with larger dogs.
+Denying them relationships with bigger dogs will only cause a Chihuahua to adopt an aggressive stance if they were to come across an unfamiliar larger breed.

 - Prepare the first couple of dog meetings in a pleasant place, where your Chihuahua will feel comfortable and safe.

-- Although small, the Chihuahua is not a toy.
+- Although small, Chihuahuas are not a toy.
 This is very important to remember when socializing a Chihuahua with small children.
 When it comes to dogs and children, it is essential that we make sure that our children understand that they should not treat little dogs like toys.

 Establishing dog rules

 In order to educate a dog correctly it is fundamental that all the members of a family are going to use the same commands and techniques, so as not to confuse the dog.
-For example, if one person uses the word "sit" and another "sits" , the dog will never internalize the order.
+For example, if one person uses the word “sit” and another “down”, the dog will never internalize the order.
 Likewise, you must decide where in the home your dog is allowed to go.
 All rules should apply to all dogs under the same household.

 Remember that dogs are routine animals and require fixed schedules in order to achieve inner stability.
-On the other hand, with a Chihuahua being a possessive and territorial breed, it is essential that you provide it with its own designated space.
+On the other hand, with a Chihuahua being a possessive and territorial breed, it is essential that you provide them with their own designated space.
 This space should be a space where your Chihuahua can eat, drink, sleep and play in peace.
-If this territory is not marked, your Chihuahua will believe that it has free access to the whole house and, again, assume that it is the leader of the herd.
+If this territory is not marked, your Chihuahua will believe that it has free access to the whole house and, again, assume that they are the leader of the herd.

 Correct bad behavior

-Whenever your Chihuahua does not comply with the established rules or norms, do not shout or scold him/her, simply say NO with a strong voice.
-Make sure you follow this strong No, with correction.
-If you do not correct your dog, it will do the same thing again.
-You can establish a sanction according to the misbehavior, such as: the withdrawal of a toy, stooping of a game etc. This sanction, however, should not last an unfair amount of time.
+Whenever your Chihuahua does not comply with the established rules or norms, do not shout or scold them, simply say no with a firm voice.
+Make sure you follow this word with correction.
+If you do not correct your dog, they will do the same thing again.
+You can do this by rewarding them when they do the correct behavior.

 Teaching your Chihuahua grooming habits is very important.
-This is necessary to both, keep your home clean and make sure that your dog is well-educated.
-If your Chihuahua puppy has not yet been vaccinated, you should teach him/her to do their business on newspaper or sanitary dog pads.
+This is necessary to keep your home clean and to make sure that your dog is well-educated.
+If your Chihuahua puppy has not yet been vaccinated, you should teach them to do their business on newspaper or sanitary dog pads at home.
 Here are some recommendations:

 - Select a space in your home.
 Then, place several sheets of newspaper or large sheets of sanitary napkins in this area.

-- A few minutes after eating or drinking water, take your puppy to that corner and place it on the paper.
+- A few minutes after eating their meal or drinking water, take your puppy to that corner and place them on the paper.

-- Wait for the necessary time until it urinates or defecates and congratulate him/her with enthusiasm.
-If your veterinarian allows you, offer him a prize as a reward for good behavior.
+- Wait the necessary time until they urinate or defecate and congratulate them with enthusiasm.
+If your veterinarian allows you, offer them a small and healthy treat as a reward for their good behavior.

-- You should also take your puppy to the newspaper to relieve itself after a long sleep.
+- You should also take your puppy to the newspaper to relieve themselves after a long nap.

 - Remove dirty newspapers and replace them.
 However, when changing these sheets, you should rub the dirty ones with the new ones.
-The reason for this is that a puppy needs to be able to smell where it needs to go.
+The reason for this is that a puppy needs to be able to smell where they need to go.

-If, for example, you catch your Chihuahua urinating in a place where it shouldn't, gently take it to the chosen potty area.
+If, for example, you catch your Chihuahua urinating in a place where they shouldn't, gently take them to the chosen potty area.
 Remember to properly disinfect this rejected area, so that they puppy doesn't return due to the smell.

 Once your Chihuahua puppy is vaccinated, you can start teaching him/her to do their business outside the house: